-So that’s all fine and dandy, but now it’s time to get to the real meat of this review.
-Is Off the Air good?
+So is Off the Air good?
 Or at the very least, is season one good?
 In my opinion, it is?
 And yes, that question mark is intentional.

-In terms of segments, with a show like this and Cake, not every segment is going to be a winner.
-Sure, there were some segments that were just straight fire, especially if they had some good musical backing.
-There were also a couple of segments in Off the Air that I just wasn’t vibing with at all, either because I found them uninspiring or because they creeped me out more than they made me laugh.
-That said, for the most part, I thought the segments were fine.
+In terms of segments, with a show like this and Cake (a similar new show of FXX that I’ve been watching), not every segment is going to be a winner.
+Some segments were just straight fire, especially if they had some good musical backing.
+There were also segments in Off the Air S1 that I just wasn’t vibing with at all, either because I found them uninspiring or because they creeped me out more than they made me laugh.
+That said, I thought the segments were fine on the whole.

 Look at Animals for an example.
 The two best segments were 2D animated music videos that both featured lots of bright and vivid colors and involves a lot of psychedelic imagery melding into different things in a constant loop of creation and destruction.
 Granted, this gets better later on, especially with Dance.
 That said it’s something that Off the Air never fully gets away from.

 Speaking of runtime, the short runtime and quick pacing mean it’s incredibly easy to watch a whole season or two in a sitting.
-Hell, the first season of Off the Air could fit into a slightly longer episode of Veronica Mars.
+Hell, the first season of Off the Air could fit into a slightly longer episode of Veronica Mars (another show I’m currently watching).
 But this is also a double edge sword.

-For one, seeing as there aren’t any traditional breather segments (that aren’t at minimum psychedelic) and any backbone or recurring segments that act as anchors for the episodes, it’s surprisingly easy to forget just what you watched.
-Like, if you were to put a gun to my head and told me to list the segments of Dance in order, I couldn’t do it.
+Seeing as there aren’t any traditional breather segments (that aren’t at minimum psychedelic), narrative presentation, and/or recurring segments that act as anchors for the episodes, it’s surprisingly easy to forget just what you watched.
+If you were to put a gun to my head and told me to list the segments of Dance in order, I couldn’t do it.
 And I watched that yesterday.

-On a similar note, I think that Off the Air has the perfect runtime.
-Namely, I don’t think you could successfully market this as anything other than a 15 minute with commercials episode.
+On a similar note, I think that Off the Air S1 has the perfect runtime.
+Namely, I don’t think you could successfully market this as anything other than a 15-minute episode with commercial breaks.
 Why you ask?
 Well again because without a narrative backbone like what Cake has with Oh Jerome, No and Shark Lords and/or without good recurring segments like Quarter Life Poetry, Drifters, or Two Pink Doors, it’s easy to get lost and exhausted.

-Like, don’t get me wrong.
+Don’t get me wrong.
 I love me some heavy psychedelia and surrealism, especially when high.
-Like I watched Yellow Submarine last 420 while blasted out on edibles.
-But good lord can that shit get tiring.
+I watched Yellow Submarine last 420 while blasted out on edibles.
+As memorable as it was, good lord can Yellow Submarine get tiring.
 I mean it can be too much at times.
-Off the Air wisely avoids that by being as bite-sized as you can on a broadcast TV network.
-Even then though, especially if you watch multiple episodes in a sitting, I can easily see people getting to that point where they need to shut it off.
+Off the Air S1 wisely avoids that by being as bite-sized as you can on a broadcast TV network.
+Even then, I can easily see people getting to that point where they need to shut it off, especially if you watch multiple episodes in a sitting.

 Not everyone is going to be into a kaleidoscopic cavalcade of crazy.
 Especially if there’s nothing to anchor the episodes like a recurring segment to act as a backbone, a breather segment, or a segment with a narrative.
-I can even see someone who either doesn’t like to get high or who can get overstimulated having an issue with Off the Air.
-Hell, I watched Animals while writing this, and it didn’t hit nearly as hard.
+I can even see someone who either doesn’t like to get high or who can get overstimulated having an issue with Off the Air S1.
+Hell, I watched Animals while writing this sober, and it didn’t hit nearly as hard.

 All that said, I do think Off the Air can get just as much love from a small, dedicated fanbase.
-Like, while I can fully understand people not being into the show, I can see this being catnip to a certain kind of viewer.
+While I can fully understand people not being into the show, I can see this being catnip to a certain kind of viewer.

 Plus, keep in mind that this is only the first season I’m reviewing.
 The season may be rough at times, but Dance and Body show me Off the Air has some great potential.
 Plus, I gotta mention, I watched a later season episode last night called Liquid.
 And you know what?
 It blew Dance and Body out of the goddamn water.
 Like, I was surfing a Northern Lights head high, and that shit fucking floored me.
 Makes me excited to watch and review more of the next 10 seasons for you all.